jsjohnst/hook.io/README.md

 for instance if you wanted to integrate with Flickr, you would create the Flick.js protocol. now every single api method for Flickr can be called from a hook definition or an action definition.

-creating a hook.io protocol is easy. just drop a CommonJS module into your /hookio/protocols/ directory and you have access to it. you can also add an exports.start function which hookIO will call when your protocol is first loaded.
+creating a hook.io protocol is easy. just drop a CommonJS module into your /hookio/protocols/ directory and your hook definitions and hook actions will have access to it. you can also add an exports.start function which hookIO will call when your protocol is first loaded.

+##what are hook and action definitions?

+since a web hook consists of a hook and an action, we must have definitions for these hooks and actions. hook.io currently ships with a few useful definitions, but custom definitions are easy to make.

+###creating custom hook and action definitions

+you can create custom definitions as CommonJS modules in /hookIO/definitions/actions/ and /hookIO/definitions/hooks/

+every hook and action definition should export one method each

+for hooks you will do :
+    exports.hook

+for actions :
+    exports.action